kozodoi/fairness/README.md

 - ROC AUC comparison
 - MCC comparison

 The comprehensive tutorial on using the package is provided in [this blogpost](https://kozodoi.me/r/fairness/packages/2020/05/01/fairness-tutorial.html).
-We recommend that you go through the blogpost, as it contains a more in-depth description of the fairness package compared to this README.
+We recommend that you go through the post, as it contains a more in-depth description of the fairness package compared to this README.
 You will also find a brief tutorial in the fairness [vignette](https://github.com/kozodoi/fairness/blob/master/vignettes/fairness.Rmd):

 ```r
 vignette('fairness')